Back to DWU AI Articles

 Current Airline Pension Status

 Airline pension funding has improved alongside the broader corporate pension system.
-U.S. corporate DB plans ended 2024 at an aggregate funded ratio of approximately 104% to 105%, reaching full funding for the first time since 2007.
+U.S. corporate DB plans ended 2024 at an aggregate funded ratio of approximately 104% to 105%, reaching a funded ratio above 100% for the first time since 2007 (PlanSponsor, January 2025).
 A 59-basis-point increase in discount rates reduced liabilities by approximately $94 billion as of January 2025.
 An estimated 55% of the top 100 corporate DB plans were in surplus as of year-end 2024.

 Delta Air Lines: 99% Funded